 It cannot be said that there are so many new trends this year.
 However, I want to emphasise that the design sphere expands, and its borders are getting more and more blurry.
 UX/UI design is becoming unique, and UX/UI designers are working in a freedom of creativity.

-With a powerful Design System under the hood, the UI Bakery web app builder can meet all your key web app development and design needs.
+With a powerful Design System under the hood, the UI Bakery internal tool builder can meet all your key web app development and design needs.
 Find out – pop in the platform to taste all its basic and advanced development and design features.